 If you know you are unable to start until a later quarter, please do not apply now.

 If I am admitted, can I defer for a quarter or two?

 The MS program starts each autumn quarter (September).
 Admitted students may request a deferral for a one-year period.
 It is not common for deferral requests to be approved without exceptional circumstances.
 If you know in advance that you cannot start school in the term you are applying for, please wait to apply in a future year.

 I don’t live in the area.
 Can I do a part-time MS program completely online?

 It is not possible to complete an entire MS degree online.
 Stanford does offer a part-time MS program in Aeronautics and Astronautics.
-Students must be employees of a member company of the Stanford Center for Professional Development network.
 Prospective Honors Cooperative Program (HCP) students follow the same admissions process and must meet the same admissions requirements as full-time graduate students.
 This program works best for students employed locally because some on-campus course work will be necessary.

 I accidentally applied for the PhD program, but I meant to apply for the MS program.
 What should I do?

 Please send an e-mail to firstname.lastname@example.org with the subject line: “Applied to the PhD in error.
 Please move me to the MS pool.”
 In the email, please state your full name so we can find you easily.